ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : Altibase fixed a logic error in calculating the maximum value of undo tablespace during snapshot specification.
+-   **Description** : Altibase fixed a logic error in calculating the maximum value of undo tablespace when SNAPSHOT is set up.

 -   **How to reproduce this bug**